trizist/agent-tool-templates/tools/global/render_chart_vegalite/README.md

 When invoking the tool, provide a JSON request as input.
 The JSON request must include a top-level `payload` object.
 All parameters listed below should be placed inside this payload object, which will be forwarded to the tool.

 **Payload parameters**:
 - `vegalite_spec` (string): The Vega-Lite JSON specification, serialized as a string.
 This specification defines the chart to be rendered.
-If the `data` field contains an AI Catalog `dataset_id`, the tool will automatically fetch the dataset and generate the chart.
+If the `data` field contains an Data Registry `dataset_id`, the tool will automatically fetch the dataset and generate the chart.

 Example: